TRACK CHAIRS

 - Urban-rural gaps in smart communities

-- Resilience and sustainability capacities in smart cities and communities
+- Strategic planning patterns in implementing ICTs for enhancing resilience and sustainability capacities in smart cities and communities

 - Building knowledge societies for smart cities and communities